Greg Barker, Baron Barker of Battle

-Gregory Leonard George Barker, Baron Barker of Battle, PC (born 8 March 1966) is a British Conservative Party politician and life peer.
+Gregory Leonard George Barker, Baron Barker of Battle, PC (born 8 March 1966) is a British Conservative Party politician, life peer, and businessperson.
 In May 2010 he was appointed Minister of State for Energy and Climate Change, a role in which he served until 2014.
 At the following year's general election he stood down as MP for Bexhill and Battle and was appointed to the House of Lords.

 Early life and education

 Born in Sussex, Barker attended Upper Beeding Primary School, Steyning Grammar School and Lancing College.
 In 1987, he earned a bachelor's degree in history and politics from Royal Holloway College, London.
 In 1990–91, he attended a corporate finance programme at London Business School.

 Early career

 Barker was a researcher at the Centre for Policy Studies in 1987, before joining Gerard Vivian Gray as an equity analyst in 1988, and was a member of the Honourable Artillery Company between 1989 and 1994.
 In 1990, he became the director for International Pacific Securities.
 He was the deputy chairman of Hammersmith Conservative Association in 1993.
 From 1998, he was a director of Daric plc, an advertising company.

-Barker also developed strong links to the Russian oil companies, being head of communications at the Anglo-Siberian Oil Company from 1998 to 2000 and also worked in London and Moscow for the Sibneft Oil Group, owned by Roman Abramovich.
+Barker worked as Head of International Investor Relations for the Sibneft Oil Group, owned by Roman Abramovich, from 1998 to 2000.